Retargeting Visual Data with Deformation Fields: Architecture

 \subsection{Architecture for Neural Radiance Fields}

-We use a pre-trained, customised iNGP \cite{muller2022instant} as our learned 3D scene (both vanilla \cite{mildenhall2020nerf} and mip-NeRF~\cite{barron2021mip} worked just as well in our early tries), then use the same setup as for images.
-We train initial deformation, energy, and cumulative energy for 5000 iterations each, always using $10000$ samples.
+We use a pre-trained, custom iNGP \cite{muller2022instant} as our learned 3D scene and apply the same setup as for images.
+However, both vanilla NeRF~\cite{mildenhall2020nerf} and mip-NeRF~\cite{barron2021mip} worked just as well in our early tries.
+We train the initial deformation, energy, and cumulative energy for 5000 iterations each, always using $10000$ samples.
 We optimise the deformation field for $10000$ random points from the surface and $10000$ random points from the boundary for 50 epochs with 100 iterations each, and always choose the network parameters from the epoch with the best average loss.